 - Respiratory symptoms may have a nocturnal predominance and are frequently more severe in the morning after waking up, when airflows are usually lower.

 Although asthma is generally regarded as a single disease entity, it is likely a syndrome composed of a heterogeneous group of pathophysiologic mechanisms (different triggers, risk factors, patterns of inflammation, and response to treatment, etc.) that cause airway obstruction and common respiratory symptoms.
-Persistent adult asthma phenotypes have been broadly divided into the following categories: ...
+Persistent adult asthma phenotypes have been broadly divided into the following categories: clinical or ...